xiaolaba/Win10_install_Ubuntu/README.md

 3. select this feature to proceed with, [windows 子系統 LINUX 版], then press [確定]
 ![enable_win10_linux_support_3.jpg](/photos/enable_win10_linux_support_3.jpg)

-upon finish, Win10 will be asked to reboot.
+just wiating.... upon finish, Win10 will be asked to reboot.

 ### Win10 support Linux is enable, now to install Ubuntu 20.04.1 LTS
-open Microsoft Store, the app store by Microsoft, just like play sotre of Google or App store of Apple.
+now PC has been rebooted, open Microsoft Store, the app store by Microsoft. just like play store of Google or App store of Apple.
-fine Untutu and install, may be hours requried
+find Ubuntu and install, maybe hour is required,
 ![enable_win10_linux_support_4.jpg](/photos/enable_win10_linux_support_4.jpg)

 ### Ubuntu 20.04.1 LTS in installed, the first time invoke
-the systme will asks you to select user name and password at the first itme, for example,
+the system will asks you to select user name and password at the first time,
+for example,
 ```
 user name : xiao
 password : 0000